 Tree of HOPE Perinatal Support Group

-Because of the pandemic, we are now offering our Tree of HOPE Perinatal Support Group online from the safety of your home via Zoom.
-We welcome you to come join us in a virtual meeting – we use a corporate version of Zoom, which is secure, private, and HIPAA compliant!
-We meet every Sunday, 11 am – 1 pm.
+Join our Tree of HOPE Perinatal Support Group online from the comfort of your home via Zoom!
+We welcome you to come connect with us in a virtual meeting – we use a corporate version of Zoom, which is secure, private, and HIPAA compliant!
+We meet every Wednesday, 1 – 3 pm.

 • Open to the public

 You will need to register for each meeting.
 Once you register for the support group, you will receive a confirmation email.